magao-x/handbook/observers/quicklook.rst

     sent 5016 bytes  received 221150763 bytes  23279555.68 bytes/sec
     total size is 221081847  speedup is 1.00

 Re-running this command will only sync changed files.
+During an observation, new frames will be processed in chunks as they are written.

 When MagAO-X is at Las Campanas, and you are off-site
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^